waepoints/waepointstandards-documentation/standards.md

 ### Administrative System Commands

-**Designate… as a…**, designates the user described before the words as a... as the role which follows the words as a... the designator must have the appropriate role to do so
+**Designate… as a…**, designates the user, or other designee, described before the words as a... as the role which follows the words as a... the designator must have the appropriate role to do so

-**Give my role of… to…**, passes on the role described by the words following my role of if currently held by the commanding user to the user described after the word to..., the role given must be an administrator or a moderator or be described by provisions stacked, the giving user must have the appropriate role to do so
+**Give my role of… to…**, passes on the role described by the words following my role of if currently held by the commanding user to the other user described after the word to..., the role given must be an administrator or a moderator or be described by provisions stacked, the giving user must have the appropriate role to do so

-**Undesignate… as a…**, stops the user described after the word undesignate but before the words as a being the role named after the words as a..., the role goes back to the administrator to be designated anew, the undesignating user must have the appropriate role to do so
+**Undesignate… as a…**, stops the user, or other designee, described after the word undesignate but before the words as a being the role named after the words as a..., the role goes back to the administrator to be designated anew, the undesignating user must have the appropriate role to do so

 ### Interfacing System Commands